About the Mindset Quotient® Test

-The Mindset Quotient (MQ) Test provides valuable insight into key mindset traits.
-It quantifies four basic levels of thinking that commonly correspond with different ways that human beings experience life.
-It provides a measure of a person’s knowledge, understanding, and skill in living according to time-tested success principles.
+The Mindset Quotient Test (also known as the MQ Test) provides valuable insight into key mindset skills.
+It provides a measure of a person’s knowledge, understanding, and application in living according to time-tested success principles.
 Its development is based on 20+ years of research and study in the fields of personal and business development.

 Q. Does the test measure a snapshot in time, or does it reveal thinking patterns?

-The test reveals patterns in thinking, regardless of the test-taker’s mood or outlook on that day.
+The test assesses patterns in thinking, regardless of the test-taker’s mood or outlook on that day.

 Q. Does the test focus on behavior or thinking?